 - Leave to cool naturally—overnight is best.

-In the morning I rinsed the dyed wool in rainwater till the water was clear, then squeezed the wool gently and put outside to dry.
+In the morning, I rinsed the dyed wool in rainwater till the water was clear, then squeezed the wool gently and put it outside to dry.
 Voila!
 A pretty soft green.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.